DevAhmadYarKhan/library-management-system-java/README.md

 ## ⚠️ Important Note

-This is an early university project built during my first year.
+This is an early personal project built during my first year.
 It is kept for learning-history purposes and does not reflect my current coding standards or architectural approach.

 See newer projects on my profile for more up-to-date work.